nicelion/PCBTree/README.md

 # PCBTree
-Christmas tree circuit board
+A Christmas tree shaped circuit board that every nerd will love!

 ## About
 PCBTree fills it's name quite well as it is, exactly what it says: A PCB tree.
+The Christmas tree shaped printed circuit board is populated with 6 green LEDs and 6 red LEDs and two yellow LEDs, all controlled by an ATTiny85 to allow the red and green LEDs to flash to you liking.

 ## Instruction